Sign (Autechre album): Release

 In early 2020, Sign and its companion album Plus were teased through a series of live mix sessions.
 The album's release date and cover art were announced on 2 September 2020.

-Sign was officially released on 16 October 2020 through Warp Records on CD, 2xLP, and digital services.
+Sign was officially released on 16 October 2020 through Warp Records on CD, 2×LP, and digital services.
 The artwork for the release was created by The Designers Republic, who have handled artwork for previous Autechre albums such as Oversteps or NTS Sessions 1–4.
 The release of Sign marked the duo's first standard length album since the release of Exai.
 A companion album to Sign, titled Plus (stylised as PLUS) was released without announcement twelve days after the release of Sign.

 In a 2024 interview with the duo for Metal, Booth and Brown showed their disinterest in future studio albums.
 Booth noted how the concept of a studio album seemed "outdated", while Brown noted the difficulties in album promotion.
 The duo highlighted their preference towards live recordings, noting AE_2022– as an example.